Our Annual Short Story Competition

-Winning and short-listed stories are published in a biennial anthology which also includes poems that have been displayed in the window of the Nelson Provincial Museum.
+Winning and short-listed stories are published in a biennial anthology which also includes poems that have been displayed in the windows of the Nelson Provincial Museum and Page & Blackmore Booksellers.
 All contributors receive a free copy.

 The 2015 and 2014 prize-winning stories appeared in Horizons 2, published in August 2015.